Saturday, June 21, 2025

 “Dear Jesus, thank You for loving me.
 Help me to talk to You every day.
 I want to be holy and close to You, just like the saints.
 Amen.”

-Hi everyone!
+Hello, boys and girls.
 Today I want to talk to you about something very special we can do with our hearts and minds.
-It’s called meditation.
-That might sound like a big word, but it’s really simple.
-Meditation is just thinking deeply about God—who He is, what He’s done, and how much He loves us.
+It is called meditation.
+That might sound like a big word, but it is really simple.
+Meditation is just thinking deeply about God.
+We think about Who God is, what He has done, and how much God loves us.

 What is meditation on God?

-Meditation means we take some quiet time to think about God and talk to Him in our hearts.
-It’s different from just saying prayers quickly.
-It’s like sitting quietly with God, like you would sit with your best friend and really listen and share.
+Meditation means we take quiet time to think about God and talk to Him in our hearts.
+Meditation is different from just saying prayers quickly.
+Meditation is like sitting quietly with God, just as you would sit with your best friend.
+You can really listen and share with God.

-• Have you ever thought about how great God’s Love is— bigger than the sky?
+• Have you ever thought about how great God’s Love is?
+God's Love is bigger than the sky

-• Or how Jesus gave His Life for us on the cross?
+• Have you pondered how Jesus gave His Life for us on the cross?

-When we take time to think about these things, we are meditating—and that’s a holy practice!
+When we take time to think about these things, we are meditating.
+Meditation is a holy practice.

 Why is meditation important?

-• It helps us feel close to God in our hearts
+• Meditation helps us to feel close to God in our hearts

-• It helps us listen to what God is saying to us
+• Meditation helps us to listen to what God is saying to us

-• It helps us grow in love, peace, and faith.
+• Meditation helps us grow in love, peace, and faith.

-That means people who think about God’s Word are happy and blessed!
+This means that people who think about God’s Word are happy and blessed.

 How can we meditate on God?

-2. choose something to think about – such as a Bible verse, a story about Jesus, or something you learned in class
+• Choose something to think about: such as a Bible verse, a story about Jesus, or something you learned in the last week

-3. close your eyes and be still – and let your heart talk to God
+• Close your eyes and be still: let your heart talk to God

-4. ask Jesus to be with you – and just be with Him quietly
+• Ask Jesus to be with you: just be with Him quietly

-5. end with a prayer – thanking God for being close to you.
+• End with a prayer: thank God for being close to you.

 Meditation:

-Let’s try it now!
+Let us try it now!
 Close your eyes… and think about Jesus calming the storm on the sea.
-Imagine being in that boat.
+(Matthew 8:23-27) Imagine being in that boat.
 The wind is strong.
-You're scared.
-But then Jesus says, “Peace, be still!” and everything is calm.
+You are scared.
+Then Jesus says, “Peace, be still!” and everything is calm.
 How do you feel?
-That’s meditation.
+That is meditation.

-So remember: Meditation is thinking deeply about God.
-It’s not hard—and it’s holy!
+So remember: meditation is thinking deeply about God.
+Meditation is not hard.
+Meditation is a holy practice.
 The more we meditate, the more our hearts grow in love for God.
-Just as you spend time with your best friend, spend time with Jesus in your heart.
+Just as you spend time with your best friend, spend time with Jesus through meditation.

-Each day this week, take 2 minutes to sit quietly and think about one thing: maybe Jesus, a Bible story, or something you're thankful for.
+Each day this week, take 10 minutes to sit quietly and think in meditation.
+You may want to think about something Jesus said or did, a Bible story, or something you are thankful for.
 Then say, “Jesus, I love You.”

 Getting to Know God Through Spiritual Reading

-Hi everyone!
-Today, I want to talk to you about something really special—how we can get to know God better.
+Greetings, children.
+I want to talk to you about something really special: how we can get to know God better.
 Just as we get to know our friends by talking to them and spending time with them, we can get to know God too.
-And one great way to do that is through something called spiritual reading.
+One good way to do that is through something called spiritual reading.

 What Is Spiritual Reading?